hypertidy/vapour/README.md

 This partly draws on work done in [the sf package](https://github.com/r-spatial/sf) and in packages `rgdal` and `rgdal2`.
-I’m amazed that something as powerful and general as GDAL is still only available through these lenses, but recentish improvements make things much easier to use and share.
+I’m amazed that something as powerful and general as GDAL is still only available through these lenses, but recent improvements make things much easier to use and share.
 Specifically `Rcpp` means that access to external libs is simplified, easier to learn and easier to get started and make progress.
 The other part is that cross-platform support is now much better, with more consistency on the libraries available on